godiclee/Dsnp-Fraig/README.md

 Special thanks to Prof. Chung-Yang (Ric) Huang，lecturer of the course.

 ## How to Execute
-Type make clean / make to compile the program.
-Execute ./fraig to run the program.
+* Type make clean / make to compile the program.

+* Execute ./fraig to run the program.

+* Some test cases (in AIGER format) are provided under ./tests.fraig

-The program is tested under ubuntu 18.04 (gcc/g++ 7.5)
+* The program is tested under ubuntu 18.04 (gcc/g++ 7.5)